 WebSphere MQ API calls can be made from z/OS and OS/390 UNIX applications.
 WebSphere MQ treats these programs as batch applications.

 The APPC CPI-C services have been available to C programs and continue to be available to UNIX processes.
-At first, APPC header files were shipped in SYS1.SAMPLIB, but now they install in the hierarchical file system with all the other system header files.
+At first, APPC header files were shipped in SYS1.SAMPLIB, but now they install in the hierarchical file system.